Rosibel Diaz used to affectionately call her 4-year-old son “my chubby boy.” She couldn’t stand it when he started going hungry.

-Colombian authorities last year registered 6 million visits by Venezuelans crossing into their country, many of them to purchase food and other goods that have become scarce back home.
+Colombian authorities last year registered 6 million visits by Venezuelans crossing IGNORE INTO their country, many of them to purchase food and other goods that have become scarce back home.

 There are no formal immigration checks at the busy crossings, so Venezuelans can freely enter Colombia as tourists, and it is unknown how many aren’t going back.
 But Christian Kruger, Colombia’s top immigration official, said many Venezuelans are remaining in the country to work illegally.
 Colombian authorities reported 2,000 Venezuelans last year who were caught working without authorization, Kruger said.